 Accounts Payable automation for Construction should be a big cost savings and process efficiency opportunity for any organization.
-Many organizations are still trying to handle incoming invoice through PDFs or even the mail.
+Many organizations are still trying to handle incoming invoice through PDFs or even the mail while there are plenty of accounts payable automation benefits to be had.
 This means lots of manual effort and very little visibility on supplier invoices for the finance team.
 Accounts Payable automation should be an area of focus for many organizations.
 Reports have found that the average cost of processing an invoice is $22 USD.
 Here are a few of the benefits of automating the accounts payable process for a construction company.

 Visibility of Invoices

 For many construction organizations, particularly those with offices in multiple locations and project sites, supplier invoices are routed through project managers.
 From there the invoices are validated and entered, often to an Excel spreadsheet.
 The finance department has little or no visibility on the volume and value of these invoices.
 This often makes cash flow and profitability of jobs difficult to manage.
 Better visibility allows for more accuracy in financial reporting.

 Reduction in Manual Entry